ArenaCoinDev/Ar3na/doc/README.md

-Bitcoin Green Core
+Arena Core
 =====================

 Setup
 ---------------------
-[Bitcoin Green Core](http://savebitcoin.io) is the original Bitcoin Green client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin Green transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Arena Core](http://savebitcoin.io) is the original Arena client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Arena transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Green on your native platform.
+The following are some helpful notes on how to run Arena on your native platform.

 ### Unix